FastJack24/spring-core-context/README.md

 # Learning Spring Core/Context

-There are three ways to configure Spring:
+There are three ways to configure Spring (beans, DI, etc.):

     1) XML config file (a little deprecated)
     2) Java com.fastjack.annotations and some XML